-Github repository address: https://github.com/nanomq/nanomq (opens new window)
+Github repository address: https://github.com/emqx/nanomq

 NanoMQ in collaboration with NNG.
 Relying on NNG's excellent network API design, NanoMQ can focus on MQTT broker performance and more extended features.
-The goal is to provide better SMP support and high performance-price ratio in edge devices and MECs.
-There are plans to add other IOT protocols such as ZMQ, NanoMSG and SP in the future.
+The goal is to provide better SMP support and a high performance-price ratio in edge devices and MECs.
+There are plans to add other IoT protocols such as ZMQ, NanoMSG, and SP in the future.

 Fully MQTT 5.0 Compliant: Fully support MQTT 5.0/3.1.1, Compatible with all standard open-source MQTT SDKs.